 Evaluating Stock Performance

-Here are a few key steps investors can take to evaluate stock performance.
+Here are a few key steps investors can take to evaluate stock performance or analyze a stock.

 Investors may want to consider how long they plan to hold a stock and look into each stock’s historical performance.
 Some common periods to look at are the past year (52 weeks), the year to date (YTD), the five-year average return, and the 10-year average return.
 Investors can also look at the average annual return of a stock.

 Every investor has different goals and expectations for returns.
-One investor might be happy with a 3% return over five years, while another might be willing to take a risk in order to get a higher return.
+One investor might be happy with a 3% return over five years, while another might not be.

 Another step investors may want to take to evaluate a stock’s performance is comparing it with the rest of the stock market.
 A stock might seem like an attractive investment if it has had a 7% return over the past 52 weeks, but if the rest of the stock market has increased by more than that, there might be a better choice.